 QuickBooks accounting software is offered as QuickBooks Desktop (QBD) or QuickBooks Online.
 Both variants import the QBO format as a common format, and each of them imports their set of formats.
 See below options and Desktop and Online versions.

-Import into QuickBooks through the QBO format (all QuickBooks versions are supported until they are three years old) or IIF format (all QuickBooks versions are supported).
-QBO and IIF format are different: QBO (Web Connect) is to import bank transactions, and IIF is more ‘low level’ import allowing to create various transactions between QuickBooks account.
+Import into QuickBooks 2017-2020 and Quickbooks Online through the QBO format or the IIF format (all QuickBooks Desktop versions are supported).
+QBO and IIF format are different: QBO (Web Connect) is to import bank transactions, and IIF is more ‘low level’ import allowing to create various transactions between QuickBooks accounts.
 Both formats have limitations – read below to choose the most suitable format for you.
-Import into QuickBooks by converting to QBO or IIF

-QBO import requires Internet connection with QuickBooks allowed to access Internet, IIF import is completely offline
+QBO import requires Internet connection with QuickBooks allowed to access the Internet, IIF import is completely offline

 Imported QBO transactions go first into the Online Banking Center, where you can review, delete, match and finally include into the register.
 QuickBooks provides two Online Banking Center modes, completely be their user interface and actually how transactions are imported.
 IIF import is done directly into QuickBooks transaction register.